codesnail/BehavioralCloning/README.md

 ![alt text][image1.5]

-The data still has many more straight (zero steering angles), but it is normally distributed and smoother than the original one.
+The data still has many more straight (zero) angles, but it is normally distributed and smoother than the original one.

 ### Model Selection and Architecture